renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 # fakestore.testelka.pl-Robot-Framework
 ## Automation of Test Cases using Robot Framework and Selenium Library
-This repository contains functional tests for various functionalities of the FakeStore website including user registration, login, adding products, sorting, and selecting products.
+This repository contains functional tests for various functionalities of the FakeStore website including user registration, login, adding products, sorting, and order checkout functionality.
 The tests are written using Robot Framework and Selenium Library.

 ## Table of Contents